check-spelling/check-spelling-docs/Feature:-Disable-word-collating.md

 # Disable word collating

+Generally, dictionaries only have one form of a word (possibly: lowercase, Uppercase, or ALL) ranging from the most general to the most specific.
+To work with this constraint, check-spelling performs at least a case fold after checking for a perfect hit in the dictionary (this doesn't actually cover the Uppercase form, but it hasn't generally been a big problem).

-Historically, the core for check-spelling assumed that it was useful to group related words together.
+Beyond that, the core for check-spelling assumed that it was useful to group related words together (this included plurals, possessives, and verbs in the past tense).
 Doing so could reduce the size of an `expect.txt` file, but it does lead to confusing behaviors when a root word comes/goes leaving only a plural form, or similarly, when one case of a word comes/goes while another remains.

 If you're finding this behavior too confusing, or just want all forms to be listed individually, you can add: